 Press Ctrl + alt + Delete to open Task Manager.
 When you open it, click File and then Run New Task or New Task (Run).

-If none of these options work for you, there are some rarer issues that could cause the Taskbar to disappear.
+If none of these options work for you, some rarer issues could cause the Taskbar to disappear.
 Hopefully, one of them will work if nothing else.